fmarl/edinix/README.md

 # edinix

-**edinix** is a Nix flake that provides preconfigured editor environments for various programming languages using either **Emacs** or **Visual Studio Code**.
+**edinix** is a Nix flake that provides preconfigured editor environments for various programming languages using either **Helix**, **Emacs** or **Visual Studio Code**.
 Each editor environment includes language-specific extensions, tools, and settings, making it easy to spin up a consistent development environment with minimal setup.

 ## Features